diarmuidmcg/diarmuidmcg/README.md

 - 🔭 I previously was cofounder & CEO of a startup Fonz Music.

-  Fonz Music allowed Guests to make song requests to their Host's Spotify account using an NFC-enabled coaster, just like a jukebox.
+  [Fonz Music](https://github.com/Fonz-Music) allowed Guests to make song requests to their Host's Spotify account using an NFC-enabled coaster, just like a jukebox.
 During the 18 months I was at the helm, I learned Front-end Web development in Vue.js, created an iOS App (& App Clip) in SwiftUI, & built a cross-platform Flutter application.
 Both the iOS & Flutter applications supported NFC Reading & writing, RESTful API calls, pagination, user auth.
 Our team of 4 made UX/UI & scalability our top priorities.

   After this experience, I learned (the hard way) the importance of creating Unit-tests, mapping out projects, & syncing multiple codebases.

-- 🌱 I’m currently learning React, React-Native, & the back-end.
+- 🌱 I’m currently learning Kotlin Multiplatform, MongoDB Atlas, & Arduino.

 - 💬 Ask me about creating iOS App Clips & using NFC for both iOS & Android.